 Personal motor vehicles

-- Comply with our sustainability strategy
+- Comply with the School’s sustainability policy;

 Yes.
 Visitors can obtain parking permits on the Parkingpay website or app.
 You will need to create an account for the visitor, enter the visitor’s license plate number, and activate the permit when the visitor arrives (or purchase a daily permit in advance).
 Please note that the EPFL zone code is 1000 (not 1015).